 Grow your own

 Eating is practically free if you can grow food in your own backyard.
 “If you’re new to gardening or don’t think you have a green thumb, start off with a few simple herbs,” says health and wellness expert Caleb Backe.
 “Herbs are generally pretty resilient and taste way better when they’re freshly picked.
 Once you get the hang of it, plant some of your favorite foods like tomatoes, eggplants, zucchini, peppers, and berries.”
-Try these expert gardening tips for beginners.

 Give new life to leftovers